-Israel is accepts ePhyto from APHIS, see APHIS's Electronic Phytosanitary Certification.
-In addition, Israel accepts the Veterinary Export Health Certification System (VEHCS) certification for the importation of all live animals.
-Israel recently begun to exchange information with the International Plant Protection Convention Secretariat (IPPC) Hub.
+Israel does not operate an e-Cert system to receive overseas-issued export inspection certificates.
+Israel is not a participant in APHIS's Electronic Phytosanitary Certification.
+However, Israel accepts the Veterinary Export Health Certification System (VEHCS) certification for the importation of all live animals.
+In addition, Israel is registered with, but has not yet begun to exchange information with the International Plant Protection Convention Secretariat (IPPC) Hub.